 Gartner forecasted in 2012 that CMOs would spend more on technology than CIOs by 2017.
 While this allegation caused lots of controversies initially, the difference in spending between the two parties has decreased dramatically over time.
 This is because technology is becoming increasingly crucial in marketing, particularly in terms of attribution and marketing spend allocation.
 (Read more: Affiliate Marketing)

 Marketers may be overwhelmed by the number of options available in the martech landscape, which is continuously changing.
 As a result, marketers must make certain that they are investing in marketing technology solutions that will help their company expand.

 Marketing Technology Essentials

-Marketers must consider who they are marketing to when deciding which technologies to invest in.
+Marketers must consider whom they are marketing to when deciding which technologies to invest in.
 Is your company, for example, a business-to-business (B2B) or a business-to-consumer (B2C) marketer?
-Despite the fact that the industry in which your company operates has a significant impact on which martech will be most effective, all marketers should consider integrating the following technologies:
+Even though the industry in which your company operates has a significant impact on which martech will be most effective, all marketers should consider integrating the following technologies:

 Attribution Marketing Software

 “Half the money I spend on advertising is squandered; the trouble is I don’t know which half,” stated John Wanamaker (1838-1922), a well-known American merchant.
 For many businesses, this problem has not been solved after more than a century.
 Companies are missing out on chances due to outdated attribution models or failure to account for both physical and online successes.
 This problem can be solved by partnering with the correct marketing attribution software.

 Ryan Holiday highlights the value of email and developing direct ties with clients in his book Perennial Seller.
 Email is one of the best venues for reaching a target audience because it isn’t affected by algorithm updates or what’s hot.
 Consider the following: According to a recent survey, more than half of US respondents check their email more than ten times daily.
 Email is a powerful tool for firms to communicate with their customers.